RuiqiYong/RuiqiYong.github.io/_pages/cv.md

 Honours＆Awards
 ======
 The image is from the official website of DJI [RoboMaster](https://www.robomaster.com/en-US) for competition cultural promotion (I am the first one on the left).
+* The 1𝑠𝑡 Prize of 2022 [RoboMaster University Championship](https://www.robomaster.com/en-US/robo/rm?djifrom=nav) in the 21𝑠𝑡 National University Robot Competition National Regional,2022
-* The 1𝑠𝑡 Prize of 2022 [RoboMaster University Championship](https://www.robomaster.com/en-US/robo/rm?djifrom=nav) in the 21𝑠𝑡 National University Robot Competition Eastern China Regional,2022
+* The 1𝑠𝑡 Prize of 2022 RoboMaster University Championship in the 21𝑠𝑡 National University Robot Competition Eastern China Regional,2022
 * The 2𝑛𝑑 Prize of 2022 [RoboMaster University Technical Challenge](https://www.robomaster.com/en-US/robo/rmtc?djifrom=nav) in the 21𝑠𝑡 National University Robot Competition "Standard Racing and Smart Firing" Eastern China Regional,2022
 * The 2𝑛𝑑 Prize of 2021 RoboMaster University Technical Challenge in the 20th National University Robot Competition "Standard Racing and Smart Firing" National Regional,2021
 * The 2𝑛𝑑 Prize of 2021 RoboMaster University Championship in the 20th National University Robot Competition South China Regional,2021